woodcox/11ty-solid-base/README.md

 ## Cachebusting hash filter

 Esbuild is configured to add a hash to the JS files it processes in the `src/assets/app` or the `src/assets/js` folders.
 It outputs a `manifest.json` file to the `src/_data` directory.
-The manifest.json file is used in the hash filter to modify the URL href in the html:
+The manifest.json file is used in the hash filter to modify the URL src in the html:

 ~~~html
 <script src="{{ '/assets/app/app.js' | hash }}"></script>